 - voice box

-Tumors are less likely to occur in these minor glands, but if one does develop, it is more likely to be malignant.
+Tumors are less likely to occur in these minor glands, but they are more likely to be malignant if they develop.

-Salivary gland tumors can include cancers of the blood and lymphatic system, such as non-Hodgkin lymphoma.
+Salivary gland tumors can include blood and lymphatic system cancers, such as non-Hodgkin lymphoma.

 - difficulties in opening their mouth completely